grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 3. Take the quiz.
 Time yourself!
 4. Grade it the same as the above.

+Note: I like linear time problems for these, but they aren't guaranteed to be linear!
+Try writing a quiz based around binary search for an example of a fair problem that isn't $\Theta(n)$.

 ---

 # Appendix E: Example table of Big-$\Theta$'s